-You can use the gratuity calculator to estimate the amount of money you will receive if you are planning to leave a job after a minimum of five years of services or looking forward to your retirement.
+You can use the Gratuity Calculator to estimate the amount of money you will receive if you plan to leave a job after a minimum of five years of service or to look forward to your retirement.
 There are various rules for gratuity calculation that you should keep in mind beforehand.
-We will look at various rules that will help you estimate your gratuity amount so that you can plan your investments better upon receiving the money.
+We will look at multiple regulations that will help you estimate your gratuity amount to plan your investments better upon receiving the money.

 These two categories cover both private as well as government employees.
-For government employees, there are more heads to be accounted for which are specific to their pay structure, such as, Dearness Allowance.
-All organizations with at least ten employees working on a single day for the preceding 12 months are required to pay gratuity.
+For government employees, more heads specific to their pay structure is accounted, such as Dearness Allowance.
+In addition, all organisations with at least ten employees working on a single day for the preceding 12 months must pay gratuity.

-Using the two important parameters – number of years of service and last salary drawn, you can calculate the gratuity as follows –
+Using the two critical parameters – number of years of service and last salary drawn, you can calculate the gratuity as follows:

 Gratuity = Last drawn salary x (15/26*) x Number of years of service

-** gratuity calculation is done at the rate of 15 days wages
+**Gratuity calculation is accounted at the rate of 15 days wages.

-Last drawn salary should be carefully calculated to account for the following components –
+The last drawn salary should be calculated to account for the following components:

 Gratuity = Last drawn salary x (15/30) x Number of years of service

-In the above example, if your organization is not covered under the Act, then the calculation will be as follows –
+In the above example, if your organisation is not covered under the Act, then the calculation will be as follows:

 For employees covered under the Act, the benefit of a lower denomination is given.
 Hence, working days in a month are taken as 26 days instead of 30 days.

 Gratuity funds can fetch you higher returns if invested wisely.
-Do not let the gratuity money stay idle in your savings account where it will only give negative returns, accounting for inflation.
-You can easily earn good returns by investing such lumpsum into fixed deposit which is a lucrative, safe, and a highly stable investment option.
+Do not let the gratuity money stay idle in your savings account, where it will only give negative returns, accounting for inflation.
+You can easily earn good returns by investing such lumpsum into fixed deposits, a lucrative, safe, and highly stable investment option.